Reference · Updated July 30, 2026

 Low-THC / CBD only

-No adult-use/medical program.
-Sole lawful product: hemp extract (<0.9% THC, >=5% CBD) for intractable-epilepsy patients under the 2014/15 Epilepsy Alternative Treatment Act, with no dispensaries, registry, or in-state source.
+No adult-use/medical program, only a possession exemption: hemp extract (<0.9% THC, ≥5% CBD) for intractable-epilepsy patients under the 2014/15 Epilepsy Alternative Treatment Act, with no dispensaries, registry, or in-state source.

 Possession

-<=0.5 oz: Class 3 misd, max $200 (jail suspended, but a record); >0.5-1.5 oz: Class 1 misd; >1.5 oz-10 lb: Class I felony.
+≤0.5 oz: Class 3 misdemeanor, max $200 (jail suspended, but a record); >0.5-1.5 oz: Class 1 misdemeanor; >1.5 oz-10 lb: Class I felony.

 Decriminalized